-Just back from vacation, I thought I would venture into new territory today and put together this post on a very cool and beautiful DIY I learned from Angela Kelly and saw on her hometown news website in Washington State.
-Just this past month she went outside with her 7 year old son and blew bubbles in a chilly arctic wind ranging from 9 to 12 degrees.
+Here’s a very cool and beautiful DIY I learned from Angela Kelly and saw on her hometown news website in Washington State.
+She went outside with her 7 year old son and blew bubbles in a chilly arctic wind ranging from 9 to 12 degrees.
 Her pictures are above.

 Remarkably, soap bubbles can be blown in very cold temperatures, freeze and remain intact if they are strong enough.
 Angela Kelly and her son blew bubbles with the solution below and watched them freeze and sit on the hood of her car.
 Before the sun was up they would freeze completely and with the sun up they would only partially freeze.
 Once frozen they would each have unique crystalline patterns and shapes, some would crack like an egg and others would deflate.
 You can see Angela Kelly’s site here and read all about her account here in the Komo News.